vishalgattani/vishalgattani.github.io/_posts/2023-03-23-pid-steering.md

       steerDirection = -1
 ```

-Once we know the direction, the total error is
+Once we know the direction, the total error is given by:
 ```shell
   error = steerDirection*error
 ```